MaddogOmega/ScooterDash/README.md

 # ScooterDash
 # 5 inch dash with GPS for a scooter
-This is my first github project. my hope is someone struggling to get there project to work may find my code useful.
+This is my first github project. my hope is someone struggling to get their project to work may find my code useful.

 This code is free to use at your own discretion.
 I have struggled with MAX31855 and MAX6675 to work with raspberry pi zero 2w Make sure you turn on SPI in config.
 I moved my MAX6675 to SPI1 because I had MCP3008 already using SPI0.
 In order to use